latif-muhammad/latif-muhammad/README.md

     <i>
         I'm Muhammad Latif.<br>
         Currently a student at IBA Karachi and passionate about exploring the fascinating world of AI and development. <br>
-        With expertise in Flutter, React, React Native, and Python, I enjoy building innovative solutions and pushing the boundaries of technology.<br>
+        With expertise in Flutter, React, React Native, and Python, I enjoy building innovative solutions and pushing the boundaries of technology.
+Let's explore my creative journey together!<br>
-        Open to collaborating on interesting and innovative projects.<br>
     </i><br>
 </p>

-## 🔭 Featured Projects

-### Project 1: AI-powered Image Recognition

-  A Web Bases application developed with Django and TensorFlow, capable of recognizing Digits in a number Plate using pre-trained AI models.
-This project demonstrates my skills in integrating AI technologies with Web app.

-### Project 2: Personal Website

-  A responsive web portfolio created using HTML, CSS, and JavaScript, showcasing my skills and projects.
-The website incorporates interactive elements and animations, reflecting my creativity and front-end development expertise.

-### Project 3: Task Management App

-  A cross-platform task management application built with React Native and powered by Firebase for real-time updates.
-This project showcases my proficiency in mobile app development and my ability to integrate cloud-based services.

-### Project 3: Other  Projects

-  I have built many small scale application, games etc. Feel free to check on them too.

 <br>